developer-friendly/blog/docs/posts/0005-install-k3s-on-ubuntu22.md

 a replacement for Ingress Controller.
 This is a more modern approach and it has more capabilities than the traditional Ingress Controller.

-Among many other benfits, Gateway API has the ability to handle TLS, gRPC, and WebSockets, which are not supported by Ingress Controller.
+Among many other benefits, Gateway API has the ability to handle TLS, gRPC, and WebSockets, which are not supported by Ingress Controller.

 ???+ quote "Why Gateway API?"